mec560sbu/mec560sbu.github.io/_posts/2016-10-21-KalmanFilter.markdown

 $$ X_{k+1} = AX_{k} + Bu_{k} + F w_{k} $$

-To separate the state estimates before and after measurement, we define, $ X_{k|k} $ as estimate after measurement at step $ k $.
+To separate the state estimates before and after measurement, we define,

+- $ X_{k|k} $ as estimate after measurement at step  k.
-$ X_{k+1|k} $ is the state estimate after following system dynamics.
+- $ X_{k+1|k} $ is the state estimate after following system dynamics.

 Therefore the expected future value of the state are given by,

 $$ E(X_{k+1|k} ) = AE(X_{k|k} ) + BE(u_k) + E(F w_k) $$